Next Meeting – November 11, 2024

 Check out our Walks page for upcoming bird walks led by club members, which are held throughout the year.

-Migration: Live Migration Maps
+Migration: Live Spring and Fall Migration Maps

-Starting March 1st, the BirdCast Migration Maps forecasting resumes.
+Starting August 1st, the BirdCast Migration Maps forecasting resumes.

 BirdCast Live Migration Maps